 "As we get older, our skin kind of loses the ability to retain moisture well,” says Rachel Nazarian, MD, of NYC’s Schweiger Dermatology℠.
 “If you drink all the water in the world, but you have the wrong skin hygiene, your skin is still going to look dry.”

 Here, derms break down exactly what to do when your face is feeling (and looking!) thirsty.

 The Sign: Overall dryness

 Though most signs of dehydration require external care by way of products, there are a few subtle ways your skin may be trying to tell you it’s time to grab a water bottle.

-"Water is important for cell hydration,” says NYC-based dermatologist Dr. Michele Green.
-"If your body is deficient you may experience rough dry skin.”
+"Water is important for cell hydration,” says NYC-based dermatologist Michele Green, MD.
+"If your body is deficient, you may experience rough dry skin.”

 Dr. Nazarian also calls on dry skin as a sign of internal dehydration.
-She’s a big believer that the whole “8-oz glasses a day” rule (or more, for some people) is the real deal, and notes that no matter what your skin is saying it’s important to drink up regularly.
+She’s a big believer that the whole “8 glasses a day” rule (or more, for some people) is the real deal, and notes that no matter what your skin is saying, it’s important to drink up regularly.

-The Product: Make your water mineral-ish by adding the Sakara Beauty + Detox Water Concentrates ($39).
-These are portable tinctures that contain organic rose water and silica (Beauty) and chlorophyll and magnesium (Detox).
+The Product: Make your water mineral-ish by adding the Sakara® Beauty + Detox Water Concentrates ($39).
+These are portable tinctures that contain organic rose water and silica for skin and chlorophyll and magnesium to help detox.

 The Sign: Deep-set wrinkles

 Wrinkles may be an inevitable part of the aging process, but depriving your skin of moisture isn’t doing your face any favors.
 “There's been a huge boom in hyaluronic acid products,” says Dr. Nazarian.
 “Hyaluronic acid is a substance that’s found naturally in skin that helps it to retain water.”
 It binds to water molecules.
 This can temporarily make your face look plumper and dewy, while also helping to smooth out the appearance of some fine lines.